All about itching and what you can do

 About Francis Wu

 ‘In my dermatology practice, I often encounter people who suffer from itching.
-I see what they struggle with and unfortunately too often notice that certain care products help someone out of the rain.
+I see what they struggle with and unfortunately I often notice that certain care products help someone get out of the rain.

-Because I want you as a user to be able to rely on the product you are applying, I have developed my own skincare line: Iconic-Elements.
-A complete skin care line that stands out because it works (evidence-based)!
+Because I want you as a user to be able to rely on the product you apply, I have developed my own skincare line: Iconic-Elements.
+A complete skin care line that stands out because it works (evidence-based)!’

 Literature